mpeeples2008/ArchNetSci/README.md

 **Cite this document as:**

 > Peeples, Matthew A. and Tom Brughmans (2022).
-Online Companion to Archaeological Network Science by Brughmans and Peeples. <https://archnetworks.net>, Accessed `r Sys.Date()`.
+Online Companion to Archaeological Network Science by Brughmans and Peeples. <https://archnetworks.net>, Accessed 19 May 2022.
 **The associated book can be cited as**

 > Brughmans, Tom and Matthew A. Peeples (in press). *Archaeological Network Science.* Cambridge Manuals in Archaeology.
 Cambridge University Press, Cambridge, UK.